openanalytics/shinyproxy-config-examples/03-containerized-kubernetes/README.md

 ## Notes on the configuration

-* The service will expose ShinyProxy on all nodes, listening on port `32094`.
+- The service will expose ShinyProxy on all nodes, listening on port `32094`.

-* If you do not deploy the service, you can still access ShinyProxy from within the cluster on port `8080`.
+- If you don't deploy the service, you can still access ShinyProxy from within the cluster on port `8080`.

-* To keep the example concise, the `cluster-admin` role is granted to the `default` service account.
+- To keep the example concise, the `cluster-admin` role is granted to the `default` service account.
   Best-practice would be to add a dedicated service account and reference it via `serviceAccountName` in the deployment spec.
   The following role is the minimal set of permissions: